 - Sleeping pad and sleeping bag: Your sleeping bag will have a rating on it.
 This gives you the temperature that the average person could sleep comfortably in one layer of clothing (long underwear) on a sleeping pad.
 Check how cold it’ll get at night.
 People often underestimate how cold it gets on a clear night.
-Sleeping pad is will also keep you warm in addition to comfortable.
+Your sleeping pad will also keep you warm in addition to comfortable.
 You can rent these from a place like MEC for weekends.
 I’ll also make a post about this kind of gear if you would like to buy your own.

 - Pajamas: I like to sleep in either base layer pants/long sleeve or pj shorts and a cotton t-shirt.
 I’m ok bringing cotton for my pajamas because I protect this clothing with my life!
 I never wear them outside the tent and lot of the time I just pack them into the foot of my sleeping bag so I know they’re safe during the day.

 - Headlamp and batteries

 - Bug net (optional)

 - Face wipes (some people disagree and think you shouldn’t bring anything to clean yourself with, but unscented face wipes are one of my necessities.
 Keeping my face and neck clean makes me feel way better, and it doesn’t harm anyone so why not?)